csswizardry/csswizardry.github.com/_posts/2025-08-27-obs-js-context-aware-web-performance.md

 ## Unsupported Browsers

 Most of the underlying APIs are only available in Chromium browsers.
-This means you need to decide how to handle notable absentees like iOS yourself—Obs.js does not make that decision for you.
+This means you need to decide how to handle notable absentees like iOS yourself — Obs.js does not make that decision for you.

 Broadly, your choices are: